JiMPyyy/CaterSiteV2/client/README.md

-# CaterVegas Frontend
+# CaterLV Frontend

-This is the Next.js frontend application for CaterVegas.
+This is the Next.js frontend application for CaterLV.

 ## Getting Started